 A few outstanding businesses that use their proprietor’s name are Oprah, Ford, and Zang Toi.

 You could add some description to the products or services that you are selling.
 The description could come in the form of again, the proprietor’s name, a different language, or any words that can enhance the presence of the business.

 This will make the product more attractive and gives people some ideas as to what your business is all about.
 A few examples are Wong Fu Productions, Au Lit Linens, and The Food Network.

 #3 – Product Concept

-My website TimeRichWorryFree for example, uses this method.
-It’s a site that shares tools, ideas and motivation to help people achieve time freedom through starting their own online business.
+My website TimeRichWorryFree for example uses this method.
+It’s a site that shares tools, ideas, and motivation to help people achieve time freedom by starting their own online business.